 - Higher turnover occurs when these disenfranchised employees leave to advance their career elsewhere.

-- Low productivity ensues, resulting from lack of effective training and development and lack of employee engagement.
+- Low productivity from lack of effective training and development and low employee engagement.

 - Institutional knowledge is lost as people retire.